 Even though Khmer is the official language, English is widely spoken and understood.
 French and Mandarin are also spoken frequently in the country; most elderly Cambodians speak French and many people in the Khmer-Chinese population speak Mandarin.

-Interesting Fact - In the 1100's when the Khmer Kingdom was at its peak and the building of Angkor Wat, there were 1 million inhabitants.
+Interesting Fact - In the 1100's when the Khmer Kingdom was at its peak and of Angkor Wat built, there were 1 million inhabitants in the city.
 At the same time, London had only 70,000 inhabitants.

-Even though Khmer Rouge was finally overthrown in 1979 the civil war continued for decades.
+Even though the Khmer Rouge was finally overthrown in 1979, the civil war continued for 20 more years.
 Each Cambodian family has stories to share of their suffering.

-Poverty is widespread and yet, being very proud and hardworking, the Cambodians do whatever it takes to make ends meet.
-But many families in the rural areas earn less than $2 per day and cannot afford to build their own drinking water wells or even send their children to school.
+Yet in the countryside poverty is still widespread. the Cambodians being very proud and hardworking, do whatever it takes to make ends meet.
+But many families in the rural areas earn less than $2 per day and cannot afford to build their own drinking water wells or even to buy uniforms to send their children to school.